Tilapia lake virus

-Tilapia tilapinevirus, or Tilapia lake virus (TiLV), is a negative-strand RNA virus that infects both wild and aquacultured populations of tilapia.
+Tilapia lake virus (TiLV), is a negative-strand RNA virus that infects both wild and aquacultured populations of tilapia.
 It is the only species in the monotypic genus Tilapinevirus, which in turn is the only genus in the family Amnoonviridae.
 Thus far it has been recorded in various regions across Asia, Africa, and South America.
 The virus was first discovered and identified in 2014 when the Sea of Galilee (Kinneret Lake) in Israel experienced a major noticeable decline in tilapia catch quantities.

 Classification

 Tilapia lake virus is a negative-sense, single-stranded RNA virus.
-It belongs to Group V of the Baltimore Classification System of viruses.

 Structure

-Electron microscopy has revealed tilapia lake virus to be an enveloped icosahedral particle that is 55–100 nm in diameter.
+Electron microscopy has revealed tilapia lake virus to be an enveloped particle with a helical nucleocapsid that is 55–100 nm in diameter.
 Further information of the viral structure is not yet available, however, as TiLV is described to be an orthomyxo-like virus it may share similar structural features, like surface glycoproteins and a helical nucleocapsid, as other spherical orthomyxoviruses.